lucasmaystre/kickscore-kdd19/README.md

 ## Instructions

-Start by clone the Git repository:
+Start by cloning the Git repository:

     git clone https://github.com/lucasmaystre/kickscore-kdd19.git

 Next, download the data from [Zenodo][2].
-Extract the contents of the archive inside the top-level directory of the repository, using
+Extract the contents of the archive inside the top-level directory of the repository, by using

     tar xvf kickscore-kdd-20190725.tar.gz